Al Jaeger signs off after 30 years as North Dakota secretary of state

 “I thought it was something that would fit well with what I thought I do best,” the 79-year-old said.
 “I’m kind of a detailed-type person, and it’s proven to be correct.
 I like my job.
 I have never had any aspirations to be anything other than secretary of state.”

-Elected eight times as secretary, Jaeger's last day is Saturday.
+Elected eight times as secretary, Jaeger’s last day was Saturday.
 Casselton-area farmer and former Republican state representative Michael Howe succeeds him.

 Beulah background